All Episodes

 jordan holmes

-If I was going to make a bet, right, I would say that if they made it so everybody could vote, no registration required, and you could vote as many times as you wanted, nobody was going to ask any questions.
+If I was going to make a bet, I would say that if they made it so everybody could vote, no registration required, and you could vote as many times as you wanted, nobody was going to ask any questions.

-In this country would do the exact same thing they're doing right now.
+95% of the people in this country would do the exact same thing they're doing right now.

-But there would be a weird 2% that voted like 7,000 times.
+We'd have about 45% show up to vote, but there would be a weird 2% that voted like 7,000 times.

 Like, that's just who we are as a people.